Be honest, did you think of an emoji while reading any of these words? 😉

 Emojis can also make your content more engaging.
 Consider these stats:

 Engagement isn’t all that emojis can do for you.
-Emojis might make your content more memorable.
+Emojis might make your content more memorable too.
 A recent study found that participants who received messages with emojis scored higher on memory than those who sent messages without emojis.

 The same study found that emojis can make your business seem friendlier.
 Participants who chatted with experts who used emojis rated them as friendlier and more competent than those who chatted with experts who did not use emojis.